HassaanN3/NERC-22/README.md

 2. Default position
 3. Claw movement
 4. Pins
-5. Stop Inertia - Testing
+5. Cater to the inertia when stoping - Testing